arcxp-ce-support/Fusion-Training-User-Stories/README.md

 # The conditional to render each view!

-Now that we have our three views, let's write a function that checks the URL hash and based on that renders the appropiate view.
+Now that we have our three views, let's write a function that checks the URL hash and based on that renders the appropriate view.

 1. Let's create a new component called ApesterPowerUp in powerup.jsx > components/features/Apester/powerup which returns an empty `div` and export it.